Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 Cook, L. (n.d.) *Covid comms: Flexible messaging or government u-turn?* PRCA.
 Retrieved 7 April 2022, from https://www.prca.org.uk/Covid-Comms-Flexible-messaging-government-U-turn

+*Customers are flooding Yankee Candle’s Amazon reviews with claims that the candles have no scent, but the surge in Omicron cases may be to blame*.
+(2021, December 27).
+Northwestern College of Social Sciences and Humanities. https://cssh.northeastern.edu/customers-are-flooding-yankee-candles-amazon-reviews-with-claims-that-the-candles-have-no-scent-but-the-surge-in-omicron-cases-may-be-to-blame/

 Fetzer, T. (2022). *Subsidising the spread of COVID-19: Evidence from the UK’S Eat-Out-to-Help-Out Scheme*, The Economic Journal, 132(643), Pages 1200–1217. https://doi.org/10.1093/ej/ueab074

 Fletcher, R., Kalogeropoulos, A., Kleis Nielsen, R. (2020). *Majority think UK government COVID-19 response worse than other developed countries, almost half say response too focused on protecting the economy*.
 The UK COVID-19 news and information project. https://reutersinstitute.politics.ox.ac.uk/majority-think-uk-government-covid-19-response-worse-other-developed-countries-almost-half-say